Girish1704/Safe-Travels-Agent/LabFiles/Exercise2.md

    ![](../media/ex2-travel-g95.png)

-1. On the "Add an agent" page, you can add additional agents to work together in your workflow.
-Click **Add** to create a new agent that will collaborate with your existing Safe Travels Agent.
+1. Click **Add** to create a new agent that will collaborate with your existing Safe Travels Agent.

    ![](../media/ex2-travel-g96.png)

-1. To connect an existing agent click on **Copilot Studio**.
+1. Next to connect our existing agent click on **Copilot Studio**.

    ![](../media/ex2-travel-g97.png)